Rubén Guevara (Panamanian footballer)

-Rubén Elías Guevara (born 27 January 1964 in Panama City, Panama) is a retired football midfielder.
+Rubén Elías Guevara (born 27 January 1964) is a Panamanian retired football midfielder.

 Club career

 Nicknamed Tátara, Guevara started his career at Plaza Amador, but made his senior debut for Unión San Miguelito.
 He then played abroad for Salvadoran side Cojutepeque, alongside compatriots René Mendieta, José Alfredo Poyatos and Percival Piggott and had a lengthy spell with Tauro.
 He also played in Peru for León de Huánuco.

 He finished his career with San Francisco in 2001.

 International career

 Guevara made his debut for Panama in 1984 and has earned over 20 caps, scoring at least 2 goals.
 He represented his country in 11 FIFA World Cup qualification matches and played at the 1991 UNCAF Nations Cup.

 His final international was a December 1996 FIFA World Cup qualification match against Cuba.

 International goals

 Scores and results list Panama's goal tally first.